OpenNebula/docs/source/advanced_components/cloud_bursting/azg.rst

     #Add this if you want this VM to only go to the West EuropeAzure cloud
     #SCHED_REQUIREMENTS = 'HOSTNAME = "westeurope"'

-These are the attributes that can be used in the PUBLIC_CLOUD section of the template for TYPE "AZURE", There is an exhaustive list of attributes in the :ref:`Virtual Machine Definition File Reference Section <public_cloud_azure_atts>`.
+These are the attributes that can be used in the PUBLIC_CLOUD section of the template for TYPE "azure", There is an exhaustive list of attributes in the :ref:`Virtual Machine Definition File Reference Section <public_cloud_azure_atts>`.

 .. note:: The PUBLIC_CLOUD sections allow for substitutions from a template and virtual network variables, the same way as the :ref:`CONTEXT section allows <template_context>`.